 Qualifications

-To qualify for the CHED Tertiary Education Subsidy (TES), applicants must generally meet the following qualifications:
+To qualify for the CHED Tertiary Education Subsidy (TES), applicants must meet the eligibility requirements set by CHED.
+Below are the general qualifications.

 - Must be a Filipino citizen;